Which city is cheaper, Venice or Bratislava?

 Let's take a look at the differences and similarities between Venice and Bratislava.
 Then, you can decide for yourself which place is better for your next trip.

-Bratislava offers many unique museums, sights, and landmarks that will make for a memorable trip.
+Many visitors head to Bratislava specifically to visit some of its top-rated museums and other sights.
 Despite its small size, the city is packed with interesting sights and attractions.
 A highlight of a visit is exploring the Bratislava Castle.
 Other notable sights include Michael's Gate, the Slovak National Theatre, Grassalkovich Palace, and Primate's Palace & Hall of Mirrors.

-Bratislava has plenty to do after the sun goes down.
+Many people head to Bratislava for the nightlife scene.
 The city has grown in popularity as a center for nightlife with many people visiting from nearby Vienna.
 There are a growing number of stag and hen parties around town, but you'll also find sophisticated wine bars and a refined social scene.
 Many of the city's clubs are found in old town around Michalská, Obchodná and Ventúrska streets as well as Hviezdoslavovo and SNP squares.

-Venice offers visitors a world-class historical old town to explore.
+The old town of Venice is one of the most recognized in the world.
 The city's historic area is unlike anywhere else in the world.
 The canals, colorful buildings, are world-renowned architecture, make this among the most recognized historic settings in the world.

 Venice is a famous shopping destination with plenty of stores.
 There are many unique items that people purchase in town.
 Some of the most popular include Murano glass, Burano lace, Venetian masks, and local fabrics.